 Zafgen, Inc., or the Company, was incorporated on November 22, 2005 under the laws of the State of Delaware.
-The Company is a biopharmaceutical company dedicated to significantly improving the health and well-being of patients affected by obesity and complex metabolic disorders.
+The Company is a biopharmaceutical company dedicated to significantly improving the health and well-being of patients affected by metabolic diseases including type 2 diabetes and obesity.
 The Company is focused on developing novel therapeutics that treat the underlying biological mechanisms through the methionine aminopeptidase 2, or MetAP2, pathway.
 The Company has pioneered the study of MetAP2 inhibitors in both common and rare forms of obesity.
-The Company's lead product candidate is ZGN-1061, a novel fumagillin-class MetAP2 inhibitor administered by subcutaneous injection, which is currently being profiled for its utility in the treatment of severe and complicated types of obesity.
-The Company is also developing ZGN-839, a liver-targeted MetAP2 inhibitor, for the treatment of nonalcoholic steatohepatitis, or NASH, and abdominal obesity.
+The Company's lead product candidate is ZGN-1061, a novel fumagillin-class MetAP2 inhibitor administered by subcutaneous injection, which is currently being profiled for its utility in the treatment of metabolic diseases including type 2 diabetes and obesity.
 Since its inception, the Company has devoted substantially all of its efforts to research and development, recruiting management, acquiring operating assets and raising capital.

-On July 19, 2016, the Company announced that it was refocusing its resources on the development of ZGN-1061 and suspending further development of beloranib, an earlier generation MetAP2 inhibitor, that it had been developing as a treatment for obesity and hyperphagia in Prader-Willi syndrome, or PWS, and for hypothalamic injury associated obesity, or HIAO.
-The beloranib Investigational New Drug application, or IND, was placed on full clinical hold in December 2015 by the FDA, as a result of an imbalance in the number of thrombotic events observed in patients treated with beloranib as compared to patients on placebo in the Company's clinical trials.
+On July 19, 2016, the Company announced that it was refocusing its resources on the development of ZGN-1061 and suspending further development of beloranib, a first generation MetAP2 inhibitor, that it had been developing as a treatment for obesity and hyperphagia in Prader-Willi syndrome, or PWS, and for hypothalamic injury associated obesity, or HIAO.
+The beloranib Investigational New Drug application, or IND, was placed on full clinical hold in December 2015 by the U.S. Food and Drug Administration, or FDA, as a result of an imbalance in the number of thrombotic events observed in patients treated with beloranib as compared to patients on placebo in the Company's clinical trials.
 To address the full clinical hold, the Company held a Type A meeting with the FDA in June 2016 to discuss the clinical and pre-clinical data for beloranib, as well as a proposed risk mitigation strategy for beloranib in PWS.
 Following its discussions with the FDA, a comprehensive review of the Company's assets and clinical programs, and review of other considerations, the Company determined that the obstacles, costs and development timelines to obtain marketing approval for beloranib were too great to justify additional investment in the program, particularly given the promising emerging profile of ZGN-1061.
-In connection with its corporate refocusing, the Company also announced that its workforce is being reduced by approximately 34%, to a total of 31 employees, by December 2016.
+In connection with its corporate refocusing, the Company also announced that its workforce is being reduced by approximately 34% by December 2016.
+In January 2016, the Company withdrew the ZGN-839, a liver targeted MetAP2 inhibitor for the treatment of nonalcoholic steatohepatitis, or NASH, and abdominal obesity, IND that it had previously submitted to the FDA in order to further support the submission package with additional pre-clinical and clinical data requested by the FDA.
+As the Company is now focusing all of its personnel and financial resources on ZGN-1061 and the discovery of novel and highly-differentiated MetAP2 inhibitors, in October 2016, the Company suspended further development of ZGN-839.